 Determine the Angle

 Your chainsaw's user manual may indicate the proper filing angle for the teeth.
 Or some chains have hashmarks on top that show the angle.
 A Speed Square can help you file at the proper angle.
+Hold the square directly against the chain to ensure the proper angle.

 File the Chainsaw Teeth